 St. Joan of Arc School is in session from 8:00AM until 3:05PM on full school days and until 12:05PM on early dismissal days.
-To ensure student safety, any student not picket up 15 minutes after the dismissal time will be sent to Extended Care and the parents will be charged accordingly.
+To ensure student safety, any student not picked up 15 minutes after the dismissal time will be sent to Extended Care and the parents will be charged accordingly.

 Parents are required to follow the times stipulated when dropping off or picking up students.
+For safety reasons, students who arrive after 8:10am need to be brought to the office by a parent and signed in.
 The school is not responsible for supervision of students before or after the times stated above.
 The school is not liable for any injuries or accidents which may occur before or after the times stated above.
 If the student is participating in a scheduled, supervised activity before or after the hours noted above, specific arrangements must be made for drop-off and/or pick-up at the designated times.
 If children are participating in before or after school care, parents must comply with the rules established by the program for drop-off and pick-up.